 I’m a serving Board Member of Scottish rewilding charity Trees for Life, and a Senior Fellow of the International League of Conservation Photographers.

 The personal stuff...

-I live in the Cairngorms National Park in the Scottish Highlands and am ably assisted by my lovely wife Amanda, kept in check by our son Sam and find perspective in our bumbling Labrador, Oscar.
+I live in the Cairngorms National Park in the Scottish Highlands and am ably assisted by my lovely wife Amanda, kept in check by our son Sam and find perspective in our bumbling Labrador, Finn.
 Over the years I’ve travelled quite a bit but these days I work much closer to home - taking pictures, writing text, making films, delivering talks and running photographic retreats.